Punishment and society

 Course learning outcomes

-By the end of this programme, you should be able to:
+By the end of this course students should be able to:

 - Understand the differences between common sense approaches and scientific evidence based approaches to the effects of punishment;

-- Understand basic philosophical arguments about punishment
+- Understand basic philosophical arguments about punishment;

 - Learn how to see punishment in a comparative and historical context;

-- Identify basic issues of rehabilitative and retributive approaches to
+- Identify basic issues of rehabilitative and retributive approaches to punishment;

-- Discuss basic issues concerning the death penalty
+- Discuss basic issues concerning the death penalty.

-Simon, Jonathan and Sparks, Richard (2012).
-The Handbook of Punishment and Society.
-London: SAGE.
+- Simon, J., Sparks, R. (2013) The Sage Handbook of Punishment and Society.
+London: Sage. (electronic resources)